imixs/imixs-cloud/doc/STORAGE.md

 You can install Glusterfs on any node this includes the kubernetes worker nodes.

 The following guide explains how to intall Glusterfs on Debian 9.
-You will find more information about insallation [here](https://docs.gluster.org/en/latest/Install-Guide/Overview/).
+You will find more information about installation [here](https://docs.gluster.org/en/latest/Install-Guide/Overview/).

 Run the following commands as root: